-We cannot carry out this a study like this without hearing from parents and grandparents!
-As there is so little known about your experiences and a study like this is unlikely to be funded again, it is really important that hear from a wide range of people, in a variety of situations.
+We cannot carry out studies like this without hearing from parents and grandparents and are reliant upon people taking part.
+There is so little known about your experiences and a study like this is unlikely to be funded again, so thank you all for trusting us and sharing your story.
+We set a number of ‘quotas’ for recruitment (to ensure a diversity of responses) and have heard from a wide range of people, in a variety of situations.

 - Parents for whom becoming a mum/dad has been quite straightforward and from those who have run into significant difficulties